shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 The **execute stage** is responsible for monitoring what instructions are ready to be executed, by updating reservation stations with results of computed instructions and executed instructions with no more dependencies.

 1.

+---

+...

+---

+Even with our optimizations, our current algorithm still can only maintain 1 instruction / cycle!
+This is because our current design is a bit limited.
+1. We must be able to issue $>1$ IPC to the RS / ROB